Levanger Municipality: Name

 The municipality (originally the parish) is named after the old Levanger farm (Lifangr) since the first Levanger Church was built there.
 The first element is Lif which means "sheltered".
 The last element is angr which means "fjord".

+On 16 February 2024, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Levangke.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Levangke when it is spelled alone, but it is Levangken tjïelte when using the Sami language equivalent to "Levanger Municipality".

 Coat of arms

 The coat of arms was granted on 25 November 1960 as the arms of the town of Levanger.
 In 1962, the town was enlarged when three neighboring municipalities were merged with the town, creating a new, larger municipality of Levanger.
 The old arms of the town were adopted as the arms of the new municipality on 26 March 1965 (the old arms were chosen since none of the other municipalities had their own coats of arms).
 The official blazon is "Gules, a horse at bay Or" (På rød bunn en stående gull hest).
 This means the arms have a red field (background) and the charge is a horse.
 The horse has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The horse is a symbol for the town as a major trading center between Sweden and Norway for many centuries.
 The arms were designed by Hallvard Trætteberg.